Worried about your parents this Christmas?

 Perhaps your parents repeat themselves a bit more or they have forgotten something they would always remember - like making the plum pudding!
 We are all a bit forgetful from time to time however if it as become out of character this is a little different.

-You mother gets up from the Christmas table a little stiff and you ask if she is ok?
+Your mother gets up from the Christmas table a little stiff and you ask if she is ok?
 "Oh yes" she replies, "I just had a little stumble the other day".
-More often than not phrases such as "a little stumble" often hides the embarrassment of a 'decent fall'.
+More often than not phrases such as "a little stumble" often hide the embarrassment of a 'decent fall'.
 Having a fall in the last 6 months increases the risk of another fall, so be aware.

 Has the time come when your parents have decided to forgo hosting the Christmas lunch?
 Is it all just getting a bit hard?
+They used to love this time of year.
 Day to day tasks becoming a bit more difficult can be a sign of increasing frailty.
 Seek help earlier rather than later!

 5. Mental Health

 One in five Australians experience a mental health condition such as depression and anxiety (Department of Health, 2009).
-Unfortunately, being older does not make someone immune to mental health conditions.
+Older people are also vulnerable to mental health conditions.
 Don't miss the opportunity to chat with your parents this Christmas to see how they are really feeling.

-So what do you do if you notice some of these signs with your parents?
+So what do you do when your parents get old and you notice some of these signs?

 Home care is a great way to introduce your parents to aged care supports, whilst maintaining independence and safety.